Sylius/Sylius/docs/book/orders/invoices.rst

 -------------------

-Sylius is providing invoicing engine via a `free open-source plugin. <https://github.com/Sylius/InvoicingPlugin>`_ Th plugin installation guide you will find in the plugin's README.
+Sylius is providing invoicing engine via a `free open-source plugin. <https://github.com/Sylius/InvoicingPlugin>`_ The plugin installation guide you will find in the plugin's README.

-Having the plugin installed you will notice a new main menu item among "Sales" section - "Invoices".
-It allows you to acces the index of all invoices issued at your shop (sortable and with filters as most of the grids).
+Having the plugin installed, you will notice a new main menu item among "Sales" section - "Invoices".
+It allows you to access the index of all invoices issued at your shop (sortable and with filters as most of the grids).

 Moreover a section on admin Order show page is added: Invoices.
 This same section will appear also